wp-plugins/web20-notifications/readme.txt

 1. Upload folder `web20-notifications` to the `/wp-content/plugins` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= I do not receive the test message, what to do? =

+If you create a separate account for the plug, then if the plugin does not send you a message through this account, then you want to connect through any icq client and pass the ICQ service.
+This is a confirmation that through your account does not write the bot.
+Plugin unfortunately cannot pass the captcha.

 == Screenshots ==
 1. Service setting notifications, icq, Jabber
 2. The notification settings